 \section{Abstract}

-{The Central Molecular Zone (CMZ) is an extreme star formation environment, characterized by higher density, higher turbulence, stronger orbital shear, and stronger magnetic field strength than the Solar neighborhood.
-Whether classical theories of star formation hold within this extreme environment is still debated.
-In order to assess the impact of these different conditions on the interstellar medium (ISM) and on star formation, we present radiation MHD {\sc arepo} simulations of a Milky Way-type galaxy.
-We set up a high-resolution ($M_{\rm cell}=20$~\Msun) region in a ring around the Solar radius, as well as in the barred region of the Galaxy to have a coherent comparison between the CMZ and the Solar neighborhood.
-Although the high densities and strong levels of turbulence influence star formation and feedback, we find that a key difference in the regulation of star formation between the two environments comes from the short orbital times and the strong shear present in the CMZ.
-In particular, we highlight the role of the quick dynamical decoupling of stars and gas that leads to periodic re-embedding events in the early lifetimes of radiating O stars.
-Young stellar associations get efficiently sheared apart such that the ISM is deprived of the compounding effect of radiation and supernovae in disrupting molecular clouds.
-This changes dramatically the evolution of giant molecular clouds and how feedback can regulate star formation in the CMZ.
-Stellar feedback is no longer directly coupled to the molecular cloud from which they formed and no strong and disruptive superbubbles can develop.
-Instead, the feedback rather acts as a background source of turbulence.}
+{The Central Molecular Zone (CMZ) is an extreme star formation environment, characterized by higher density, higher turbulence, stronger orbital shear, and stronger magnetic field strength than the solar neighborhood.
+It is still debated whether classical theories of star formation hold within this extreme environment.
+In order to assess the impact of these different conditions on the interstellar medium (ISM) and on star formation, we present radiation magnetohydrodynamic {\sc arepo} simulations of a Milky Way-type galaxy.
+We set up a high-resolution ($M_{\rm cell}=20$~\Msun) region in a ring around the solar radius and in the barred region of the Galaxy to have a coherent comparison between the CMZ and the solar neighborhood.
+Although the high densities and strong levels of turbulence affect star formation and feedback, a key difference in the regulation of star formation between the two environments comes from the short orbital times and the strong shear in the CMZ.
+In particular, we highlight the role of the quick dynamical decoupling of stars and gas, which leads to periodic re-embedding events in the early lifetimes of radiating O stars.
+Young stellar associations are efficiently sheared apart, such that the ISM is deprived of the compounding effect of radiation and supernovae in disrupting molecular clouds.
+This dramatically changes the evolution of giant molecular clouds and how feedback can regulate star formation in the CMZ.
+Stellar feedback is no longer directly coupled to the molecular cloud from which they formed, and no strong and disruptive superbubbles can develop.
+The feedback instead rather acts as a background source of turbulence.}

 \keywords{Galaxy: center -- Galaxies: ISM -- ISM: kinematics and dynamics -- Stars: formation}